-These temporary malfunctions can be corrected by filling the fuel tank with good quality fuel, properly tightening the fuel cap or letting the electrical system dry out.
-After three driving cycles without these or any other temporary malfunctions present, the $\$ indicator should stay off the next time the engine is started.
+These temporary malfunctions can be corrected by filling the fuel tank with good quality fuel, properly closing the fuel fill inlet or letting the electrical system dry out.
+After three driving cycles without these or any other temporary malfunctions present, the Service engine soon for indicator should stay off the next time the engine is started.
 A driving cycle consists of a cold engine startup followed by mixed city/highway driving.
 No additional vehicle service is required.

-If the C indicator remains on, have your vehicle serviced at the first available opportunity.
-Although some malfunctions detected by the OBD-II may not have symptoms that are apparent, continued driving with the C indicator on can result in increased emissions, lower fuel economy, reduced engine and transmission smoothness, and lead to more costly repairs.
+If the Service engine soon indicator remains on, have your vehicle serviced at the first available opportunity.
+Although some malfunctions detected by the OBD-II may not have symptoms that are apparent, continued driving with the Service engine soon indicator on can result in increased emissions, lower fuel economy, reduced engine and transmission smoothness, and lead to more costly repairs.